hpc/Spindle/doc/spindle_launch_README.md

         storage, such as a RAMDISK or SSD.
 You can use environment variables in this string by encoding them with a `$`. i.e., `$TMPDIR/spindle`
-    -   `char *pythonprefix` - Spindle can do more effecient Python loading if it knows the install prefix of Python.
-This string should be a ':' separated list of diretories that are prefixes of Python installs.
+    -   `char *pythonprefix` - Spindle can do more efficient Python loading if it knows the install prefix of Python.
+This string should be a ':' separated list of directories that are prefixes of Python installs.
 It is legal to use a prefix at an arbitrary point above Python in the directory tree (e.g, `/usr` will capture the python install in `/usr/lib64/python2.7/`), but the job should never be